jilmun/project-euler/README.md

 **[projeuler1.ijs]**: 1-6, 8-10, 12-18, 20-45, 47, 52-53, 55-58, 62-63,  67, 69-71, 76, 92, 97, 99, 109, 225, 301, 369(?)

 **[projeuler2.ijs]**: 46, 49, 50, 369

+_Note: 19, 59, 81 were completed in Excel and also included in this folder_